ColeFrancis/ColeFrancis/Chip8/README.md

 # Chip8 emulator

 A custom chip8 emulator written in ANSI C for linux.
-There is not a working build for windows.

 The SDL2 library was used to handle the rendering and the keyboard inputs to greatly simplify the code.